3PillarGlobal/engineering-playbook/sonar-docker/README.md

 # sonarqube-server-docker
 Setup a local Sonarqube instance using docker &amp; docker-compose.
-This instance is customised with the most useful plugins for Java related projects.
+This instance comes with a set of useful plugins installed.

 # Installation